silphid/jen/README.md

 ## Expressions in `if` step

-As the conditional for `if` steps is always a template expression, there should be no double-braces, ie:
+As the conditional for `if` steps is always a template expression, _do not_ enclose them between double-braces, ie:

 ```yaml
 - if: .INSTALL